Punzo/Narrative-Role-Play-Games/Rules_Lovecraft.md

 |          amputation smashing          | ![Tier 5 Damage](images/Tier5Damage.png) | 41 \- 55 | 17 \- 20  |                         |
 |                mortal                 | ![Tier 6 Damage](images/Tier6Damage.png) | 8 \- 55+ |  21 \- …  |                         |

-## **Vehemence and Weapon Examples**
+## **Vehemence and weapon examples**

 Vehemence is a measure of the force or effectiveness of an attack, influenced by the weapon used, the character’s skill, and the context of the action.
 The description of the attack and the narrative context can modify vehemence, either increasing or decreasing its impact based on the player’s creativity and strategy.

 For instance:

-- **Two-Handed Maul with Powerful Stomp**: If a character wields a two-handed maul and performs a powerful downward stomp, the **Power** skill may be added to the vehemence of the attack.
+- **Two-handed maul with powerful stomp**: If a character wields a two-handed maul and performs a powerful downward stomp, the **Power** skill may be added to the vehemence of the attack.
 This represents not just the weight of the weapon, but the sheer force, momentum, and physical strength behind the strike.
-- **High-Caliber Firearm with Piercing Capabilities**: A high-caliber firearm might bypass or reduce the effectiveness of armor.
+- **High-caliber firearm with piercing capabilities**: A high-caliber firearm might bypass or reduce the effectiveness of armor.
 Even well-armored targets (such as someone in full plate armor) could still be vulnerable to a well-placed bullet due to the piercing nature of the weapon.

-## **Examples of Vehemence for Weapons:**
+## **Examples of vehemence for weapons:**

 - Dagger: 2
 - One-Handed Sword: 4
 - Revolver: 6
 - Full Plate Armor: 8

-## **Strategic Combat and Narrative Focus:**
+## **Strategic combat and narrative focus:**

 The combination of **weapon choice**, **skills**, and **narrative context** creates dynamic, strategic combat.
 The **narrative description** of the attack influences its effectiveness—players can tailor their actions and use their abilities to craft the most efficient or dramatic outcomes, emphasizing creativity and tactical thinking.

 This approach encourages players to be detailed in describing their combat actions, ensuring that the **narrative** always enhances the strategic elements of the game.

-## **Additional Considerations:**
+## **Additional considerations:**

 - **Armor**: Armor impacts both the vehemence of incoming attacks and the character’s ability to dodge.
 For example:
-  - **Full Plate Armor (Vehemence: 8\)**: While it provides heavy protection, it can hinder a character's mobility, making them slower and less able to react to incoming attacks.
+  - **Full plate armor (vehemence: 8\)**: While it provides heavy protection, it can hinder a character's mobility, making them slower and less able to react to incoming attacks.
 Characters wearing full plate armor suffer a **malus to dodge rolls** due to the armor’s restrictive nature.
-- **Combat Context**: How a character describes their attack can influence its effectiveness.
+- **Combat context**: How a character describes their attack can influence its effectiveness.
 For example:
   - A **finesse strike** with a **dagger** aimed at a target's unprotected weak spot might result in higher vehemence or more significant damage than a wild swing.
-  - **High Agility with a Dagger**: A character with high agility using a **dagger** might be able to bypass armor and attack **vulnerable points** of the opponent, such as joints or areas where armor does not cover.
+  - **High agility with a Dagger**: A character with high agility using a **dagger** might be able to bypass armor and attack **vulnerable points** of the opponent, such as joints or areas where armor does not cover.
 In this case, the character’s **finesse** and the precise execution of their strike can compensate for the weapon's lower base vehemence.
 The player’s **narrative** of the attack could describe how they target these vulnerable areas to increase the effectiveness of the attack.
-- **Dodge Rolls**: In order to roll for a **dodge**, the character must be aware of the incoming attack.
+- **Dodge rolls**: In order to roll for a **dodge**, the character must be aware of the incoming attack.
 This awareness can depend on various factors, such as:
   - **Perception** or **Sixth Sense** skills: A character needs to be able to sense or perceive the threat of an incoming attack to attempt a dodge.
 If the character is unaware of the attack or the attacker, they cannot attempt a dodge roll.
-Skills like **Perception** or **Sixth Sense** are essential for noticing hidden or subtle threats, allowing the character to react and attempt to evade.
+Skills like **Perception** or **Sixth sense** are essential for noticing hidden or subtle threats, allowing the character to react and attempt to evade.
 - For instance:
   - Character A might attempt to dodge an attack from Character B, but if Character A is unaware of where the attack is coming from—such as when they fail a **Perception** or **Sixth Sense** check—they cannot react in time to avoid it.
 This introduces a crucial layer of strategy: awareness of your environment and the threats within it is vital for survival.
 Without this awareness, even seemingly minor attacks can become devastating.
 For example, if a character is asleep and unaware of an intruder, the attacker could easily strike a fatal blow, like slashing the character’s throat, before they have any chance to defend themselves.
 Being caught off guard can result in severe consequences, reinforcing the importance of staying alert to your surroundings at all times.

-## **Example of a Combat Scenario:**
+## **Example of a combat scenario:**

 - **Character A** has a **high-finesse dagger** and is trying to land a precise strike on **Character B**, who is wearing **full plate armor**.
 Since **Character A** is skilled with the dagger and targets weak spots (such as joints or unarmored areas), the player can use **Agility \+ Melee weapon roll (with a malus depending on the difficulty in reaching the weak spot and the player description)** to bypass the armor's protective effect and increase the effectiveness of the attack.
 - **Character B**, in full plate armor (vehemence: 8), is trying to dodge (**Agility \+ Dodge)** or parry (**Agility \+ Melee weapon)** but suffers a **\-2 penalty** to dodge rolls due to the armor's weight.
 However, **Character B** may still attempt a dodge if they have the **Perception** or **Sixth Sense** skills to sense the attack.
 - **Character C** has a **revolver** with **piercing capabilities** (vehemence: 6\) and aims at **Character B**, knowing that the bullet can bypass the armor's defense.
 If **Character B** is aware of the attack and has a high **Perception** or **Sixth Sense**, they may attempt to dodge, but if they are unaware or caught off guard, they may not get the chance to react in time.
 For example **Character B** may have to decide to focus the defense against **Character A or Character C.**

-# **The Cosmic horror, psychology and the mind:**
+# **The cosmic horror, psychology and the mind:**

 In the world of **Lovecraftian horror**, the mind is a fragile vessel, susceptible to the unexplainable, the unimaginable, and the utterly absurd.
 As characters encounter the eldritch horrors, the twisted truths, and the incomprehensible forces that defy human understanding, the events they experience can shatter their mental state.
 These encounters—whether they are witnessing the grotesque, being confronted by forbidden knowledge, or facing forces that defy all logic—have a profound impact on a character’s psyche, resulting in **Mind Damage**.

-## **Mind Damage**
+## **Mind damage**

 When a character is exposed to something truly horrific or absurd, something beyond the reach of their comprehension, they may suffer **Mind Damage**.
 This damage represents the psychological strain of confronting the **Cosmic Horror**.
 It could be anything from staring at an incomprehensible, monstrous entity, hearing voices from the abyss, or experiencing bizarre, otherworldly phenomena that make no sense to the rational mind.

 Each event that causes Mind Damage should be treated as a profound, life-altering experience.
 The character may need to **roleplay** the effects of their deteriorating state, embodying the psychological trauma of what they’ve witnessed.
 This may manifest in various ways, such as paranoia, hallucinations, nightmares, dissociation, or even a complete breakdown of their sense of reality.

-## **Mind Damage Mechanics**
+## **Mind damage mechanics**

-- **Mind Damage** is tracked as a value, with each event reducing the total Mind score.
+- **Mind damage** is tracked as a value, with each event reducing the total Mind score.
 - When **Mind** reaches zero, the character falls into a **comatose state**, effectively dying or being lost to insanity.
 This represents the total collapse of the character's mental faculties after an overwhelming exposure to the incomprehensible.

-  ## **Roleplaying Mind Damage**
+  ## **Roleplaying mind damage**

 Players should actively **interpret** the psychological damage inflicted on their characters.
 This is not just a mechanical rule but an opportunity for deep character development and immersion.
 For example: